evanatyourservice/llm-jax/README.md

 Pretrain a mistral-style model with fineweb-edu.

-Started with [this repo, credit to @jenkspt](https://github.com/jenkspt/gpt-jax).
-Also pulled some tools from [big_vision](https://github.com/google-research/big_vision) to add simple FSDP rules but adjusted them.

 Has various optimizers: PSGD Kron, adamw, schedule-free, shampoo, and CASPR.
 Shampoo and CASPR probably not good for large nets, compile time problems.